 Soumitri Chattopadhyay

-I have published at top-tier computer vision/signal processing conferences such as CVPR, BMVC, ICIP, ICASSP and INTERSPEECH.
+I have published at top-tier computer vision/signal processing conferences, such as CVPR, BMVC, ICIP, ICASSP and INTERSPEECH.

 Email / CV / Google Scholar / Blogs / GitHub / LinkedIn